 Going beyond test scores

-We are often asked by students how to make their applications stand out from the pack.
-Students want to know the test scores or GPA they need to get in.
-Or what the magic number of AP or IB classes is that they need to take.
+We are often asked by students how to make their applications stand out.
+Students want to know the magic number of test scores, GPA, or AP/IB classes that they need to take to get admitted to Emory University.

 Some people think that we have a fixed equation, determined by a computer program, to assess admissibility.
 Perhaps it would look something like this: